“The rule says we should try to repay, in kind, what another person has provided us.”Robert Cialdini, “Influence: The Psychology of Persuasion”

-So yes, it’s the obligation to repay that’s the essence of the reciprocity rule.
-But it’s the obligation to receive that makes the rule so easy to exploit.
-Especially when you’re also surprised.
+So yes, the obligation to repay is the essence of the reciprocity rule.
+But the obligation to receive makes the rule so easy to exploit, especially when you’re also surprised.

 When we receive, we also reduce our ability to choose who we are indebted to, which puts the power in the hands of others.

-People that use reciprocity controls three important things:
+People that use reciprocity control three important things: